Citizens Commission on Human Rights

 ELECTROSHOCK OF NSW CHILDREN: It is appalling that the current NSW Mental Health Act allows for children to be electroshocked (ECT) – the brutal application of hundreds of volts of electricity to the head potentially causing brain damage, memory loss and sometimes death.
 There are no bans to prevent its use on children in NSW.

 In NSW an involuntarily detained child can be given electroshock without parental consent required at any stage of the approval process including at a Tribunal who give final approval.
-There were 8,180 Medicare funded electroshocks given in NSW in 2020/21.
+There were 6,772 Medicare funded electroshocks given in NSW in 2021/22; 705 of these were given to people in the age bracket 0-24, of which a staggering 93% were females.
 In 2018, there were 156 electroshocks given to teens aged 15-19 years old and in 2020/21 there were 3 children under 16 given electroshock.
-There were 785 Tribunal Hearings for forced electroshock given to involuntary patients.2 ECT must be banned for all ages including children, the elderly and pregnant women. [s94, s96 of NSW Mental Health Act 2007 (NSW MHA)]
+In 2021/22, there were 804 Tribunal Hearings to consider application of forced electroshock to involuntary patients, 90% of which were approved.
+The hearings included 5 applications to give ECT to girls under 16, three of which were approved.2 ECT must be banned for all ages including children, the elderly and pregnant women. [s89, s94, s96 of NSW Mental Health Act 2007 (NSW MHA)]

 STERILISATION (Special Medical Treatment): Can be performed on involuntarily detained patients over the age of 16.
 Consent is not required from the patient or their carer.
 A psychiatrist applies to the Mental Health Review Tribunal to have the sterilisation performed.
 It is a gross human rights violation to enforce an irreversible medical procedure such as sterilisation.
 Sterilisation should be completely removed from the Mental Health Act. [s98, s103 of NSW MHA & Mental Health Review Tribunal Civil Hearing Kit: Surgery or Medical Treatment, p.5]